saptak/envddext/docs/demoguide.md

     ```

 **Success Criteria**: JSON response confirms request routing through Gateway → HTTPRoute → Echo Service, demonstrating successful traffic flow.

+**Resource Visualization**: Navigate to the **Resources** tab to see the visual representation of your created Gateway and HTTPRoute with their connection relationships displayed in an intuitive card-based interface.

 ---